Training Module

 Customer Requirements & Communication

-Determine, review, agree & control customer requirements and related customer communications in line with ISO 9001
+Determine, review, agree and control customer requirements and related customer communications in line with ISO 9001

 In quality management systems aligned with ISO 9001, customer focus becomes operational when organisations can reliably determine what is needed, confirm what has been agreed, and keep that agreement controlled as circumstances change.
 Without this, teams compensate with informal workarounds: assumptions creep in, commitments diverge across sales and delivery, and disputes appear late, making later correction expensive.